MarkLaVenia/rockr/README.md

 ### Structure

-Before undertaking the computations in the next step, we want a file in a long (tidy) format, with each band having a row for every year in the dataset regardless of whether the band had poll data for that year.
+Before undertaking the computations in the next step, I want a file in a long (tidy) format, with each band having a row for every year in the dataset regardless of whether the band had poll data for that year.
 There is probably a more efficient way of accomplishing this; but short of figuring that out,